Code-Institute-Submissions/Milestone-project-160/readme.md

-## New User:
+### New User:

 *	As a new user I want to google “Pilate classes” and find the The Pilates Parlour website easily.

 *	As a new user I want the site to load fast and easily on all performs [responsive design].

 *	As a new user I want a nicely presented site with suitable typography and uniform colours throughout the site so that it is pleasant and calming to dwell here.

 *	As a new user I want to be able to navigate easily through the site.

 *	As a new user I want to know about the instructors and their qualifications.

 *	As a new user I want to learn about the classes available and the schedules.

 *	As a new user I want to know about the cost of the classes.

 *	As a new user I need to be able to find the location and contact details of the business.

 *	As a new user I need to be able to find the contact form easily.

 *	As a new user I need to be able to check out their social media presence.

-## Existing User
+### Existing User

-As an existing user I would like to be able to find the phone number and location of the business easily.
+*   As an existing user I would like to be able to find the phone number and location of the business easily.

 *	As an existing user I would like to be able to see the class schedule and price list easily.

 *	As an existing user I need to be able to check out their social media presence.

 *   As an existing user I need to find the phone number simply.

-## Returning User
+### Returning User

 *	As a returning user I would like to be able to find the phone number and location of the business easily.

 *	As a returning user I would like to be able to see the class schedule and price list easily.

 *	As a returning user I need to be able to check out their social media presence.

-## Features
+# Features

-From the project goals the following features were included in the scope of the project:
+From the project goals the following features were included in the scope of the project.

-* A "Home page" {index.html} with clear contact details (phone number, email, contact page), headings, social media links and a warm welcoming message with a link to contact us.
+1. Colours were carefully selected and a small pallet of warm complementary colours were used. they include:

+       1. #3f000f
+       2. #fafafa
+       3. #eb8108
+       4. blanchedalmond

+Complementary images were sourced from PEXELS.com for the site and these are of movement and stretching linking with with the pilates way.

+2. The fonts used are Lora, Imbue and fall back is san - serif.

+3. The "Home page" {index.html}, has a navigation bar and a footer which allows users to click on links to reach other pages such as the "about us" page, the "Classes Page", the "Schedule Page and finally the contact page.
+In the main part of the Home page is a welcome message and a button that brings visitors to the schedule page.
+The home pages has some animation when you open it which looks well.
+In the footer section there is a "contact us" button which brings the user to the contact page which holds a short from to fill in with their name and phone numbers etc.
+Also in the footer there are working links to the social media pages suchas facebook, twitter etc. On the navigation bar is the logo (link to home page ) and a phone number.
+We have the companys email and phone number again in the footer.

+4. The Navigation bar and the footer bar is uniform across all pages on the site and gives a sense of consistance and familarity no matter which page you are on.

-* An "About us" {about.html} page which introduces the 4 team members and gives a brief background about them.
+5. The "About us" {about.html} page introduces the 4 team members and gives a brief account of them and their background.
+It is styled in 3 columns with information on the outer two and a photo of the team is in the middle column.

-* A "Classes" {classes.html} page which lists the classes and what's involved in each.
+6. "Classes" {classes.html} page lists the classes available and what's involved in each.
+Again colours aand images are complementary.

-* A "Schedule" {classtimes.html} page which lists the days, the times and the cost of each class and service.
-This page includes and inspiring quote from Joseph Pilates.
+7  A "Schedule" {classtimes.html} page which lists the days, the times and the cost of each class and service.
+This page includes and inspiring quote from Joseph Pilates And has a warm and eye catching image in the background.

-* A "Contact Us" {contact.html} which contains a form that the user fills out so that we can email them or phone them back.
+8 Finally the "Contact Us" {contact.html} page has a form that the user fills out so that we can email them or phone them back.
+The form is simple and clear and will insist on you put in the correct information.

->On the navigation bar the "logo" links to the home page.
-On the footer the "Contact us" brings up the form page.
-Social media links are available there also.
-On the home page the welcome overlay also has a button to link to the form page.

 >> Future scope will see another page that will list and sell pilates equipment and gear.